Cerceris verticalis

 Behavior

-Females are active hunters that search for to provision nests.
+Females are active hunters that search for prey to provision nests.
 When disturbed at the nest entrance, may drop captured prey and abandon it rather than retrieve it.
 Wasps exhibit distinctive patterns: slower, straighter flight when carrying prey compared to faster, more erratic flight when unburdened.

 Ecological Role